-All Partners agree that they will not discriminate in their employment practices or services on the basis of gender, gender identity and/or expression, age, race, religion, national origin, disability, veteran's status, or on the basis of any other classification protected under state or federal law.
+All Partners agree that they will not discriminate in their employment practices or services on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief, or on the basis of any other classification protected under state or federal law.
 Partners must assure that they have policies and procedures in place to address these issues, and that such policies and procedures have been disseminated to their employees and otherwise posted as required by law.
 Partners further assure that they are currently in compliance with all applicable state and federal laws and regulations regarding these issues.
 All Partners will cooperate with compliance monitoring that is conducted at the Local level to ensure that One-Stop Center programs, services, technology, and materials are physically and programmatically accessible and available to all.